iltommi/qdb-documentation/source/concepts/data_storage.rst

 Fault tolerance
 ---------------

 quasardb is designed to be extremely resilient.
 All failures are temporary, assuming the underlying cause of failure can be fixed (power failure, hardware fault, driver bug, operating system fault, etc.).
-In most cases, simply repairing the cause of the failure then reconnecting the node to the cluster will resolve
+In most cases, simply repairing the cause of the failure then reconnecting the node to the cluster will resolve the issue.

 However, there is one case where data may be lost: